Basilica del Santo Niño

-The Basílica Minore del Santo Niño de Cebú, alternatively known as the Minor Basilica of the Holy Child or simply Santo Niño Basilica, is a minor basilica in Cebu City in the Philippines that was founded in 1565 by Fray Andrés de Urdaneta and Fray Diego de Herrera.
-It is the oldest church in the country, allegedly built on the spot where the image of the Santo Niño de Cebú was found during the expedition of Miguel López de Legazpi.
+The Basílica Minore del Santo Niño de Cebú, or simply the Santo Niño Basilica, is a Catholic minor basilica in Cebu City, Philippines.
+It was originally founded by Augustinian friars Andrés de Urdaneta and Diego de Herrera in 1565.
+It is the oldest church in the country and is purported to have been built on the site where the image of the Santo Niño de Cebú was rediscovered during the expedition of the Spanish conquistador Miguel López de Legazpi.

-This image of the Child Jesus is the same presented by Ferdinand Magellan to the chief consort of Rajah Humabon on the occasion of their royal Baptism into Roman Catholicism on April 14, 1521.
-The image was found by a soldier named Juan de Camuz forty years later, preserved in a wooden box, after Legazpi had razed a local village.
-When Pope Paul VI made the church a basilica in 1965, he declared it to be "the symbol of the birth and growth of Christianity in the Philippines."
+The original image of the Child Jesus was presented by Ferdinand Magellan to the chief consort of Rajah Humabon on the occasion of their royal baptism in 1521.
+The image was later found by a soldier named Juan de Camuz 40 years afterward, following Legazpi’s burning of a local settlement.

 The present building was completed in 1740 and was designated by the Holy See as the "Mother and Head of all Churches in the Philippines".
-It is under the jurisdiction of the Archdiocese of Cebu and the Augustinian Province of Santo Niño de Cebu.
+It is administered by the Augustinian Province of Santo Niño de Cebu.
+Pope Paul VI raised the shrine to the status of minor basilica through his pontifical decree Ut Clarificetur Nomen on 1 April 1965.
+The decree was signed and notarized by Cardinal Amleto Cicognani.